luyuhuang/DWords/README.md

 Features:

 - Open source and cross platform
-- Remember words while using a computer
+- Memorize words with ubiquitous Danmakus while using a computer
 - Synchronize between multiple devices by email
 - Add words using you phone by email
+- Included dictionaries

 ## Installation